1 : being mixed up : confused

 Did You Know?

-In Middle English an "adel eye" was a putrid egg.
-The stench of such an egg apparently affected the minds of some witty thinkers, who hatched a comparison between the diminished, unsound quality of an "adel" (or "addle") egg and an empty, confused head-or pate.
-"Your owne imagination, which was no lesse Idle, then your head was addle all that day," wrote one 17th-century wit at play with the words "idle" and "addle."
-Today, "addle" is often found in combination with words referring to one's noggin, as in "addlepated," "addlebrained," and "addle-headed."
+In Middle English an adel eye was a putrid egg.
+The stench of such an egg apparently affected the minds of some witty thinkers, who hatched a comparison between the diminished, unsound quality of an adel eye (or addle egg as it came to be called in modern English) and an empty, confused head—or pate.
+"Your owne imagination, which was no lesse Idle, then your head was addle all that day," wrote one 17th-century wit at play with the words idle and addle.
+Today, addle is often found in combination with words referring to one's noggin, as in addlepated, addlebrained, and addle-headed.

 Test Your Vocabulary with M-W Quizzes

 Fill in the blanks to complete an antonym of addlepated: c _ _ a _ _ e _ de _.VIEW THE ANSWER

 Theme music by Joshua Stamper ©2006 New Jerusalem Music/ASCAP